AICPA-ADS/AuditData-API/GL-Primer.md

 Only one reporting period is returned at a time.

-The opening balances returned are the opening balances after after opening adjustments to retained earnings and adjustments for changes in accounting standards.
-To define a tradional year to year comparison of a trial balance two API calls would be made for the period ends requested.
+The opening balances returned are the opening balances after opening adjustments to retained earnings and adjustments for changes in accounting standards.
+To define a traditional year to year comparison of a trial balance two API calls would be made for the period ends requested.
 The opening balances are equal to the end of period balance + opening period journals.

 Additional parameters can be provided to get budget information by passing a budget flag parameter with a value of budget.
 If no value is provided the default value is the actual value.